Relational Concept Bottleneck Models: Introduction

-Among deep learning methods, Concept-Based Models (CBMs, Fig.~\ref{fig:abstract}, left)~\cite{koh2020concept} emerged as interpretable methods explaining their predictions by first mapping input features to a set of human-understandable concepts (e.g., ``red'',``round'') and then using such concepts to solve given tasks (e.g., ``apple'').
-However, existing CBMs are not well-suited for addressing relational problems as they can process only one input entity at a time by construction (Fig.~\ref{fig:abstract}, left; Sec.~\ref{sec:towrel} for technical details).
+Chemistry, politics, economics, traffic jams: we constantly rely on relations to describe, explain and reason on everyday life problems.
+For instance, we can easily deduce Bart's citizenship if we consider Homer's citizenship and his status as Bart's father (\Cref{fig:abstract}).
+While relational Deep Learning (DL) models~\citep{scarselli2008graph,micheli2009neural,wang2017knowledge,manhaeve2018deepproblog} can effectively solve such problems, the design of \textit{interpretable} neural models capable of relational reasoning is still an open challenge.
+Among DL methods, Concept Bottleneck Models (CBMs)~\citep{koh2020concept} are interpretable methods explaining their predictions by first mapping input features to a set of human-understandable concepts and then using such concepts to solve the given tasks.
+However, current CBMs are not well-suited for addressing relational problems as they can process only one input entity at a time by construction.
 To solve relational problems, CBMs would need to handle concepts/tasks involving multiple entities (e.g., the concept ``parent'' which depends on both the entity ``Homer'' and ``Bart''), thus forcing CBMs to process more entities at a time.
-While existing relational deep learning methods may solve such problems effectively (e.g., correctly predicting Bart's citizenship), they are still unable to explain their predictions, as CBMs could do (e.g., Bart is a USA citizen \textit{because Homer is a USA citizen and Homer is the father of Bart}).
-As a result, a knowledge gap persists in the existing literature: a deep learning model capable of relational reasoning (akin to a Graph Neural Network~\cite{scarselli2008graph, micheli2009neural}), while also being interpretable (akin to a CBM).
-To address this gap, we propose Relational Concept-Based Models (Relational CBMs, Sec.~\ref{sec:rcbm}), a family of concept-based models where both concepts and tasks may depend on multiple entities.
-The results of our experiments (Sec.~\ref{sec:ex},~\ref{sec:findings}) show that relational CBMs: (i) match the generalization performance of existing relational black-boxes (as opposed to standard CBMs, Fig.~\ref{fig:abstract}, right), (ii) support the generation of quantified concept-based explanations, (iii) effectively respond to test-time concept and rule interventions improving their task performance, (iv) withstand demanding test scenarios including out-of-distribution settings, limited training data regimes, and scarce concept supervisions.
+Moreover, the definition of a suitable relational bottleneck layer is generally not straightforward, as a task prediction may require complex connections among multiple relational concepts.
+On the other side, while existing relational DL methods, such as Graph Neural Networks (GNN), may effectively solve such problems (e.g., correctly predicting Bart's citizenship), they are still unable to explain their predictions as CBMs would do (e.g., Bart is a US citizen \textit{since Homer is a US citizen and Homer is the father of Bart}).
+Hence, a knowledge gap persists in the existing literature: defining a DL model capable of relational reasoning (akin to a GNN), while also being interpretable (akin to a CBM).
+To address this gap, we propose Relational Concept Bottleneck Models (R-CBMs, \Cref{sec:rcbm}), a family of concept bottleneck models where both concepts and tasks may depend on multiple entities, and that have both CBMs and GNNs as special cases.
+The results of our experiments (\Cref{sec:ex} and \ref{sec:findings}) show that R-CBMs: (i) match the generalization performance of existing relational black-boxes, (ii) support the generation of first-order logic explanations, (iii) effectively respond to test-time concept and rule interventions improving their task performance, (iv) withstand demanding test scenarios including out-of-distribution settings, limited training data regimes, and scarce concept supervisions.